 These unique characteristics complicate direct translation of results from studies from other economically similar countries.
 Nordic countries have further been falling behind when it comes to studies on trauma.
 In the years 2005-2018, 29 trauma studies were published per million residents in Sweden (compared with 52/million in Norway).
 Of these, only 3% were focused on trauma systems and trauma registers (23).
 The quality trauma registry at the KUH is the most comprehensive database of serious trauma in Sweden.
 The database contains information on e.g., OFIs reported form M&M-conferences at the hospital according to American standards, which facilitates comparison between studies of trauma internationally.

 Previous studies of the KUH quality database have been focused on OFIs related to preventability of death (8,24).
 While this gives a broad picture of the most fatal errors, it misses all non-optimal treatment in cases where the patient has lived.
 It is also difficult to apply clinically with no information provided on what type of patients fall victim to specific OFIs.
 Trauma servers as an umbrella for several widely different patient groups.
 A young patient suffering penetrating trauma requires separate care from an older patient with TBI.
-To provide sufficient guidance on specific actions to improve trauma care, each patients group must be evaluated individually for OFIs.
+To provide sufficient guidance on specific actions to improve trauma care, each patient group must be evaluated individually for OFIs.

 Aim:

 To date, little research has been done on specific OFIs related to specific patient cohorts.
-The aim of this study is to examine four different trauma cohorts for association with specific OFIs, using data from the quality trauma database at the KUH.
+The aim of this study is to determine how different clinical trauma cohorts associate with specific OFIs, using data from the quality trauma database at the KUH.

 Material and Methods: